You may be familiar with SamCart as a robust shopping cart software, but what about the SamCart Courses app?

 SamCart allows you to set triggers and actions by integrating with 20+ third-party apps.

 All you need to do is select the integration, add the secret API, and then set the triggers and actions.

-More than 15 e-commerce triggers, such as order complete, product purchased, subscription started, etc., are available.
+More than 15 eCommerce triggers are available, such as order complete, product purchased, and subscription started.
 You can set different actions for these triggers depending on the third-party apps.